UnrefinedBrain/vue-metamorph/docs/guide/helpers-and-builders.md

 ### `createDefaultImport`

 Adds a default import to a script AST.
-This function follows the same merging and deduplication logic as `createNamedImport`.
+It reuses the first declaration for the module and skips the addition if that declaration already has the same default binding.
+It throws an error if that declaration has a different default binding.

 ```ts
 const { astHelpers } = utils;